DJustice23/personal-site/docs/adapting-guide.md

 as a shortcut.

-I recommend purchasing your own domain name from [Google Domains](https://domains.google).
-If you would like to host on github pages, run `npm run deploy`.
+Consider purchasing your own domain name from a registrar you trust.
+If you would like to host on GitHub Pages, run `npm run deploy`.
 This generates a new branch called `gh-pages`.
 Then go to `https://github.com/[your-github-username]/[your-repo-name]/settings` and configure accordingly:

 <center><img src="images/gh-pages.png"></center>